wandb/docs/content/guides/hosting/hosting-options/self-managed/kubernetes-operator/_index.md

     ```shell
     kubectl get deployment wandb -o yaml
     ```
-    In both ways you should now have all the configuration values which are needed for the next step.
+    You now have all the configuration values you need for the next step.

-2. Create a file called operator.yaml.
+2. Create a file called `operator.yaml`.
 Follow the format described in the [Configuration Reference](#configuration-reference-for-wb-operator).
 Use the values from step 1.

 3. Scale the current deployment to 0 pods.
 This step is stops the current deployment.
     ```shell